 Data Protection Officer

 The LGPD states that any organization that processes personal data has to appoint a Data Protection Officer (DPO).
 The main responsibility of the DPO is to accept complaints and communications from data subjects, provide explanations and adopt measures.
-The DPO also has to coordinate with a businesses’ employees and contractors regarding practices to be taken for data protection.
+The DPO also has to coordinate with an organization’s employees and contractors regarding practices to be taken for data protection.

 International Data Transfer